-(i) Property, plant and equipment and right-of-use assets
+(ii) Property, plant and equipment and right-of-use assets

-The Group reviews the useful lives and residual values of property, plant and equipment and right-of-use assets at each reporting date in accordance with the accounting policy in Notes 2(e) and 2(h).
+The Group reviews the useful lives and residual values of property, plant and equipment and right-of-use assets at each reporting date in accordance with the accounting policy in Notes 2(E) and 2(H).
 The estimation of the useful lives and residual values involves assumptions concerning the future and estimations of the assets common life expectancies and expected level of usage.
-The net carrying amount of property, plant and equipment and right-of-use assets at 30 June 2020 and the annual depreciation charge for the financial year ended 30 June 2020 are disclosed in Note 11.
+The net carrying amount of property, plant and equipment and right-of-use assets at 30 June 2021 and the annual depreciation charge for the financial year ended 30 June 2021 are disclosed in Note 11.